Policy on enforcing standards in private sector housing

 Where appropriate the Council will apply for a Rent Repayment Order (RRO) and support tenants who wish to apply for a RRO.

-• Appendix 8 provides the decision-making process for the length of time someone is maintained on the Rogue Landlord Database.
+Appendix 7 provides the decision-making process for the length of time someone is maintained on the Rogue Landlord Database.

-Simple caution
+Simple Caution

-Coventry City Council has the power to issue simple cautions (previously known as ‘formal cautions’) as an alternative to prosecution for some less serious offences, where a person admits an offence and consents to the simple caution.
+‘formal cautions’) as an alternative to prosecution for some less serious offences, where a person admits an offence and consents to the simple caution.
 Where a simple caution is offered and declined, Coventry City Council is likely to consider prosecution.

-A simple caution will influence how Coventry City Council and others deal with any similar breaches in the future, and may be cited in court if the offender is subsequently prosecuted for a similar offence.
+similar breaches in the future, and may be cited in court if the offender is subsequently prosecuted for a similar offence.

-Simple cautions will be used in accordance with Ministry of Justice Guidance and any other relevant guidance.
+Simple cautions will be used in accordance with Ministry of Justice Guidance and

 Prosecution